steadramon/ESPGeiger/README.md

 - 📈  Built in webserver with graphing
 - 🔴  Live CPM and μSv/h readings
 - 🔢  Smoothed and averaged values over 1, 5 and 15 minutes
-- ✅  Compatible with generic Geiger counters with Pulse output and some serial based - GC10next (GC10 currently untested)
+- ✅  Compatible with generic Geiger counters with Pulse output and some serial based - GC10, GC10next, MightyOhm
 - 🎛️  Configurable filtering and noise control
 - 📟  Accurate counting via interrupt and non-blocking functions (accuracy tested up to 100k CPM), optional hardware counter (ESP32 only - PCNT)
 - 🌐  Upload and share statistics to services online and locally via MQTT